lwmqn/qnode/docs/Networking-APIs.md

 *************************************************
 ### .connect(url[, opts][, callback])
-Connect and register to a LWMQN Server by the given `url`.
+Connect and register to a LwMQN Server by the given `url`.
 When succeeds, qnode will fire a `'registered'` event and a `'login'` event at its first-time registration.
 If qnode has registered before, only the `'login'` event will be fired at each success of connection.

 **Arguments:**

-1. `url` (_String_): Url of LWMQN Server, e.g. `'mqtt://localhost'`, `'mqtt://192.168.0.100'`, `'mqtt://192.168.0.20:3000'`.
+1. `url` (_String_): Url of LwMQN Server, e.g. `'mqtt://localhost'`, `'mqtt://192.168.0.100'`, `'mqtt://192.168.0.20:3000'`.
 2. `opts` (_Object_): Optional.
 The connect options with possible properties given in the following table.

     | Property        | Type             | Default      | Description                                                     |